-The town will undergo a town hall feasibility study in the second half of 2025 to determine future town hall needs.
-This study will guide the town's towards right sizing the town hall space for the future.
+The town will undergo a town hall feasibility study in the second half of 2025 to determine future town hall size and capability needs.
 Currently, the preferred plan is to construct a new town hall in McCord Square.
-This would place the civic services in the heart of the community like the old county offices and courthouse being in downtown of the county seat.
+This would place the civic services in the heart of the community, like the old county offices and courthouse in the downtown of the county seat.
 However, the town will also evaluate other options, which could include expanding the current town hall.